-While the LAPPL Action I was pending on appeal, on August 10, 2017, the unions filed a second action ("LAPPL Action II").
-The LAPPL Action II raises the same issues as the LAPPL Action I regarding the 2% contribution, and asserts a new breach of fiduciary duty claim, which preserves the unions' rights to challenge LAFPP's 2017 discretionary action to set the subsidy should the unions lose in the pending LAPPL Action I. On July 3, 2018, the LAPPL filed a First Amended Complaint, asserting the same claims based on LAFPP's 2018 discretionary action in setting the subsidy.
+While the LAPPL Action I was pending on appeal, on August 10, 2017, the union filed LAPPL Action II.
+The LAPPL Action II raises the same issues as the LAPPL Action I regarding the 2% contribution and the interpretation of the LOA, but also asserts a new breach of fiduciary duty claim against LAFPP, which preserves the union's rights to challenge LAFPP's 2017 discretionary action to set the subsidy should the union lose in the pending LAPPL Action I. On July 3, 2018, the LAPPL filed a First Amended Complaint, asserting the same claims based on LAFPP's 2018 discretionary action in setting the subsidy.
 The union filed a Second Amended Complaint to add LAFPP's 2019 and 2020 discretionary actions in setting the subsidy.
 The union later sought to file a Third Amended Complaint to add LAFPP's 2021 discretionary actions in setting the subsidy, and on or around August 11, 2021, the parties stipulated to permit the union to file its Third Amended Complaint.

-Upon remand of the LAPPL I Action, the City filed a motion to consolidate the two actions before Judge Fujie, which the Court granted.
-Given the similarities between the two LAPPL Actions and the dispositive effect of the first action on the second, the trial court has stayed the LAPPL Action II pending of the outcome of LAPPL I. On September 20, 2019, Judge Fujie held a status conference following consolidation and ordered that the case be heard in phases.
-In Phase One, the LOA interpretation issues common to LAPPL I and LAPPL II are to be heard in a trial before Judge Fujie, and upon resolution of Phase One, the Court will then address the residual fiduciary duty claims against LAPPP unique to LAPPL II.
+Upon remand of the LAPPL I Action back to the Superior Court, the case was reassigned to Judge Holly Fujie for further trial proceedings The City filed a motion to consolidate the two actions before Judge Fujie, which the Court granted.
+On September 30, 2019, Judge Fujie ordered that the case be heard in phases.
+In Phase One, the LOA interpretation issues common to LAPPL I and LAPPL II were to be heard in a bench trial.
+Upon resolution of Phase One, the Court will then address the residual fiduciary duty claims against LAFPP unique to LAPPL II.